ZcashFoundation/zebra/book/src/user/metrics.md

 2. Enter the HTTP URL: `127.0.0.1:9090`
 3. Save the configuration

-Now you can add the grafana dashboards from `zebra/grafana`, or create your own.
+Now you can add the grafana dashboards from `zebra/grafana` (Create > Import > Upload JSON File), or create your own.

 [metrics_section]: https://doc.zebra.zfnd.org/zebrad/config/struct.MetricsSection.html